 - Integrity Controls: You must ensure that ePHI is not modified, deleted, copied or moved without authorization.
 To do this you will need proactive and continuous change auditing and monitoring of your critical IT infrastructure.

 - Transmission Security: Security measures must be put in place to ensure that unauthorized access to ePHI whilst it is being transmitted over an electronic network is defended against.

 Meeting the HIPAA Security Rule

 Native auditing tools are simply not proactive or detailed enough to allow you to adequately meet all the requirements laid out in the rule.
-A data security platform like LepideAuditor will require you to successfully meeting the HIPAA Security Rule.
+A data security platform will enable you to successfully meet the HIPAA Security Rule.